Florida Blue is committed to connecting you and your family with care that’s high-quality and costs less—and that includes Medicare coverage.

 Coinsurance - A percentage (for example, 10%) you pay for your care after you meet your deductible.

 Out-of-pocket maximum limit - Your plan will have an annual out-of-pocket maximum, which is the most you’ll pay each year for services covered by your health care plan.
-This maximum includes payments you make for covered services, like deductibles, copays and coinsurance.
+This maximum includes payments you make for covered services, like deductibles, copays, and coinsurance.
 However, it doesn’t include your premium costs or any payments for services not covered by your plan.
 Once this maximum has been reached, your health insurance plan will pay 100% of covered medical services for the rest of the year.

 Find out what you’ll pay for Medicare.

+We’re with you every step of the way.
 Learn more about your Medicare options and how much you’ll pay for things like premiums, deductibles and out-of-pocket expenses for your health care and prescription drugs.

 Out-of-Pocket Costs for Care - You’ll pay a deductible before Part A (Original Medicare) pays it share.
 After you pay your deductible, you’ll pay a copayment for your hospital stays.
 Your copayments will vary depending on how long you have been in the hospital or in a skilled nursing facility.